 Photo credit Daria Shevtsova

-ScreamFix, America's number one horror, sci-fi, and fantasy fansite, asked Rebecca and her writing partner, Michael Aloisi, for the story BEHIND the story of Pieces.
+ScreamFix, America's number one horror, sci-fi, and fantasy fansite, picked the brains of Rebecca and Pieces co-writer, Michael Aloisi.
 Here's what they said:

-Scotland's premier horror website, Ginger Nuts of Horror, asked Rebecca and her writing partner, Michael Aloisi, for their thoughts on the dark fiction genre.
+Scotland's premier horror website, Ginger Nuts of Horror, asked Rebecca and her Pieces co-writer, Michael Aloisi, for their thoughts on the dark fiction genre.
 Here's what transpired:

 The Horrors Hiding in Plain Sight and Ghosts, Goblins, Murder, and Madness both made Ellen Datlow's list of The Best Horror of the Year, volume 11!
 (September 9, 2019)